chombo-discharge/chombo-discharge/Convergence/RadiativeTransfer/TemporalConvergence/CoaxialCable/README.md

-## Convergence/AdvectionDiffusion/TemporalConvergence/CoaxialCable
+## Convergence/RadiativeTransfer/TemporalConvergence/CoaxialCable

-This example computes temporal convergence rates for Physics/AdvectionDiffusion.
+This example computes temporal convergence rates for Physics/RadiativeTransfer using the Eddington SP1 approximation.
 The solution errors are computed by subtracting a solution with a finer time step.

 # Compilation